 It is a good idea to tell your customers to remove all valuables on the day of their cleaning.

-You can also do a search for "your state" cleaning liability insurance.
-There are a lot of companies out there that offer insurance for small business owners.
+There are a lot of companies out there that offer liability insurance for small business owners.